-After arrival in Knoxville, all new international students must participate in an International Student Orientation session as soon as possible.
-Aside from the required orientation sessions, there will be other educational and cultural programs offered during the Passport to UT programs, including the International Student Conference, that will help make your transition to UT and Knoxville easier.
+After arrival in Knoxville, all new international students must participate in an International Student Orientation.
+Passport to UT programs offer additional educational and cultural programs to improve your transition to UT and Knoxville.

 Passport to UT

 Passport to UT is a series of programs designed to help new international students settle into their new home in Knoxville, TN.
 Students are encouraged to participate in these educational and cultural programs that take place over a period of days, prior to the beginning of classes.
 Events include tours of the campus and library, shopping/grocery trips, and information sessions about driver’s license and such.